vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 In this case we use *type=any* so matching any of our 3 terms is enough to retrieve the document.
 In the YQL statement we select the fields we want to return.
 Only fields which are marked as *summary* in the schema can be returned with the hit result.

-We don't mention which fields we want to search so Vespa uses the fieldset defined earlier called default which will search both the title and the description fields.
+We don't mention which fields we want to search, so Vespa uses the fieldset defined earlier called default, which will search both the title and the description fields.

 ```python